When looking for a new home to buy, should I really be concerned about the resale value?

 Should you consider resale value when buying a new home?

 As a real estate agent, I get asked many questions from new home buyers.
-One of the most frequently asked questions is ‘should I consider the resale value when purchasing a new home?’
+One of the most frequently asked questions is ‘Should I consider the resale value when purchasing a new home?’
 My answer?
 Yes!

 For many buyers, a home can be one of the largest purchases in their lives.
 So, you are right on the money to think about your new home as an investment rather than just a purchase.
 Investments are assets that are intended to grow in value over time.

-While the decision of which home to buy will depend on many factors about your family’s needs and situation, thinking about resale value when purchasing a new home is a smart move your part.
+While the decision of which home to buy will depend on many factors about your family’s needs and situation, thinking about resale value when purchasing a new home is a smart move on your part.

 What if you plan on staying in the home for many years- is resale value still important?